HeapHeapHooray/nyancat.nu/README.md

 ## Privacy & Security

-- **100% Client-Side Processing**: Both the file converter and background remover process everything locally in your browser
+- **100% Client-Side Processing**: File converter, background remover, and notepad all process everything locally in your browser
-- **No Server Uploads**: Your files never leave your device
+- **No Server Uploads**: Your files and text never leave your device
-- **Local Storage Only**: Processing history is stored in your browser's IndexedDB
+- **Local Storage Only**: Processing history and notepad content are stored in your browser's localStorage/IndexedDB
 - **Open Source**: All code is available for inspection

 ## Browser Requirements